How to Buy Out a Business Partner: The Essential Guide

 Self-Funded Buyout

-Self-funding a buyout means the business partner buying out the selling partner pays the full buyout amount out-of-pocket.
+Self-funding a buyout means the business partner buying out the selling partner pays the full buyout amount out of pocket using personal funds.
 This option requires liquidity for the lump sum payment.
 A self-funded buyout mitigates the risks associated with a financed buyout, but a small business owner might not provide the funds upfront.

 Partner Buyout Financing

 Another option is agreeing to an installment plan to buy out the exiting partner’s share.
+Self-financing involves the departing partner lending money to the remaining partner.
 In this situation, the exiting partner essentially acts as a lender, and the partner or partners buying them out make scheduled payments over months or years.
 Partner buyout financing is usually only an option when partners are on good terms.
 Even then, a financing agreement between individuals can strain the relationship.

 Business Loans

 Sometimes, you could take out a business bank loan to fund the buyout.
 However, there are some challenges in obtaining loans for business buyouts.
-Banks are hesitant to lend to small businesses in general.
+Traditional banks are usually hesitant to offer financing to SMBs for partner buyouts.
 When banks issue business loans, regardless of size, they usually only agree to fund business initiatives that will increase revenue or profits.
 A business buyout doesn’t increase the bottom line, so obtaining funding from a traditional lender like a commercial bank will be difficult.

 Equity Financing – New Investor/Partner